-Traditional Turkish Food: A Guide on What to Eat and Drink in Turkey
+Traditional Turkish Food: A Guide to What to Eat and Drink in Turkey

 Pide

-These boat-shaped pizzas are a street food staple in Turkey and usually consist of melted cheese, sausage or minced meat baked in a wood-fired oven.
+These boat-shaped pizzas are a staple in Turkey and usually consist of melted cheese, sausage or ground meat baked in a wood-fired oven.
 You can also opt for vegetarian pides with grilled vegetables!

 Lahmacun

-An ultra-thin pastry layered with spiced minced meat.
-That's all it takes to enjoy this Istanbul street food dish, which is somewhat reminiscent of the famous margarita pizza.
-If you want to enjoy a lahmacun like a local, fill it with parsley, douse it with lemon juice and then roll it up like a wrap!
+A paper-thin dough topped with seasoned ground meat.
+That's all you need to enjoy this Istanbul street food that reminds a bit of the famous margarita pizza.
+If you want to enjoy a lahmacun like a local, fill it with parsley, drizzle it with lemon juice and then roll it up like a wrap!

 Dürüm Kebab